Dominique Scott: Prep

-Scott graduated from Rhenish Girls' High School in Stellenbosch.
-Scott's personal-best times of 4:28 in the 1,500m, 9:40 in the 3,000m, and 34:28 in the 10K road race garnered the attention of Lance Harter of Arkansas.
+Scott graduated from Rhenish Girls' High School in Stellenbosch in the Western Cape region of South Africa.
+Her personal-best times of 4:28 in the 1,500m, 9:40 in the 3,000m, and 34:28 in the 10K road race garnered the attention of Lance Harter of Arkansas.

 College

-Dominique Scott graduated from University of Arkansas in Marketing in May 2015.
-She ran 5th fastest 3000 metres indoor track and field in NCAA history as of 2015.
+Scott graduated from the University of Arkansas in May 2015 with a degree in marketing.

-Dominique Scott finished 6th at the 2014 NCAA cross country championships.
-Scott is a three-time SEC cross country, three-time indoor, and four-time outdoor champion.
+Scott finished 6th at the 2014 NCAA cross country championships.
+She was a three-time SEC cross country, three-time indoor, and four-time outdoor champion.
+She ran the then-fifth fastest 3000 metres indoor track and field in NCAA history in 2015.